MedCAI/L2SNet/README.md

-# L2SNet for AutoPET-II challenge
+# A Localization-to-Segmentation Framework for automatic tumor segmentation in PET/CT images

 ## 1. Introduction